isotope-engineering/PiMod-Zero/setup/README.md

 ## Software Setup

-- Flash MicroSD Card with fresh Raspberrian image
+- Flash MicroSD Card with fresh Raspbian image
 - Install shield and power up, connect to TV
 - Video should automatically display on the TV
 - Turn TV volume up, you should hear a buzzing noise